bunworks/bun-turbo-starter/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [Contributing Guide](./CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.

+Please note that this project is released with a [Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## License